qgis/QGIS-Documentation/source/docs/training_manual/vector_classification/classification.rst

 * Add a new criterion :kbd:`"landuse" != 'residential' AND AREA >= 0.00005`
   and choose a mid-green color.
-* Add another new criterion :kbd:`"name"  =  'Swellendam'` (or the name of the most important town in your dataset) and assign it a darker grey-blue color in order to indicate the town's importance in the region.
+* Add another new criterion :kbd:`"name"  =  ' |majorUrbanName| '` and assign it
+  a darker grey-blue color in order to indicate the town's importance in the region.
 * Click and drag this criterion to the top of the list.

-These filters are exclusive, in that they collectively exclude some areas on the map (i.e. those which are smaller that 0.00005, are not residential and are not 'Swellendam').
-This means that the exlucded polygons take the style of the default :guilabel:`(no filter)` category.
+These filters are exclusive, in that they collectively exclude some areas on the map (i.e. those which are smaller that 0.00005, are not residential and are not '|majorUrbanName|').
+This means that the excluded polygons take the style of the default :guilabel:`(no filter)` category.

 We know that the excluded polygons on our map cannot be residential areas, so